-- 9.5.1.
-Events permits are required for hosting events in the City of Cape Town. - 9.5.2.
-Event organisers are required to apply for an event permit in terms of the City of Cape Town events by-law and this policy. - 9.5.3.
-Event organisers are required to apply for an event risk categorisation from the South African Police Service as defined in section 6 of the Safety at Sports and Recreational Events Act, 2010 (Act No. 2 of 2010). - 9.5.4.
-Event organisers are required to comply with all applicable laws. - 9.5.5.
-The City of Cape Town may from time-to-time issue operational guidelines to assist Event Organisers in planning events.
+- 10.5.1.
+Events permits are required for hosting events in Cape Town. - 10.5.2.
+Event organisers are required to apply for an event permit in terms of the City's Events By-law and this policy. - 10.5.3.
+Event organisers are required to apply for an event risk categorisation from the South African Police Service as defined in section 6 of the Safety at Sports and Recreational Events Act, 2010 (Act No. 2 of 2010). - 10.5.4.
+Event organisers are required to comply with all applicable laws. - 10.5.5.
+The City may from time-to-time issue operational guidelines to assist Event Organisers in planning events.

-9.5.7.
+10.5.6.
 Approval/Rejection of Event Permit Applications

-- 9.5.7.1.
-The Events Operational Committee or the appointed Event Permit Officer (for less complex events) can approve or reject an application provided that such approval or rejection is aligned to the guidelines outlined below. - 9.5.7.2.
-Approval of the event is achieved through the issuing of a permit by the City of Cape Town only. - 9.5.7.3.
-The time-frames for approvals may vary depending on the supporting information submitted - 9.5.7.4.
+- 10.5.6.1.
+The Events Coordinating Committee or the appointed Event Permit Officer (for less complex events) can approve or reject an application provided that such approval or rejection is aligned to the guidelines outlined below. - 10.5.6.2.
+Approval of the event is achieved through the issuing of a permit by the City only. - 10.5.6.3.
+The time-frames for approvals may vary depending on the supporting information submitted. - 10.5.6.4.
 A two-step process will be introduced in which the Event date and proposed venue is approved, subject to the submission of plans.

-9.5.8.
-Guidelines for permit approvals/rejection
+10.5.7.
+Guidelines for Event Permit Approvals/Rejection